marykamau2/Delani_Studio/README.md

 ## Developer
  Mary Kamau
 ## Description
-This is a simple HTML,CSS,Javascript,JQuery and Bootstrap project that showcase what services delani studio offers.It also allows one to send messages to them.
+This is a simple HTML,CSS,Javascript and Bootstrap project that showcase what services delani studio offers.It also allows one to send messages to them.
 ## Setup/Installation Requirements
 * Clone the repo
 ```